dragoni7/Bolt-Preload-Analysis/README.md

 # Bolt Preload Analysis
 This program was developed by the WSU Everett Boeing Scholars team of 2022-2023.
+Very early in development

 ## Running the Program
 Simply clone the repository and execute the run.bat file located in the scripts folder.